hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 ## Frontend to Backend Connection

+Here's how you can set up a seamless frontend-to-backend connection with AWS, tRPC, and Prisma.

 AWS usually has tons of options for any given requirement.
 Hosting a website is the exception.
 AWS has only one service for content distribution: AWS Cloudfront.
 The AWS S3 storage service can also do basic webhosting, but it is only regional and does not support https.
 A simple fact that